 5G Penetration Testing and Ethical Hacking Training

-The main objective of penetration testing is to identify security weaknesses.
-Penetration testing can also be used to test an organization’s security policy, its adherence to compliance requirements, its employees’ security awareness and the organization’s ability to identify and respond to security incidents.
+The primary objective of penetration testing is to identify security weaknesses, although penetration testing can also be used to test an organization’s security policy, its adherence to compliance requirements, its employees’ security awareness and the organization’s ability to identify and respond to security incidents.

-Typically, the information about security weaknesses that are identified or exploited through pen testing is aggregated and provided to the organization’s IT and network system managers, enabling them to make strategic decisions and prioritize remediation efforts.
+These “white hat” hackers for hire, typically look for information about security weaknesses that are identified or exploited through penetration testing.
+A report is then aggregated and provided to the organization’s IT and network system managers, enabling them to make strategic decisions and prioritize remediation efforts.

-In fact, ethical hacking has become a vital process.
-Ethical hackers collect and analyze the information to figure out ways to strengthen the security of the system/network/applications.
+Ethical hackers then collect and analyze the information to figure out ways to strengthen the security of the system/network/applications.
 By doing so, they can improve the security footprint so that it can better withstand attacks or divert them.

 Several different methods of pen testing are currently used by cybersecurity conscious organizations including external testing.
 This is where pen testing targets the assets of a company that are visible on the internet, such as the web application itself, the company website, and email and domain name servers (DNS).
 The goal is to gain access and extract valuable data.